2020 news --

 Includes the Congressional Record ( DAILY ed.), 1994 to present

 ProQuest Congressional (subscription database) - formerly LexisNexis Congressional

-Don't know where to start?
+Don't know where to start your research?
 Peruse the LLSDC Legislative Sourcebook, from the Law Librarians' Society of Washington, DC.

 BILLS and RESOLUTIONS

 1989 to date -- Congress.gov (click on "Legislation"; may need to know bill #)